zusizusi/autoware.universe/control/autoware_vehicle_cmd_gate/README.md

 ## Purpose

-`vehicle_cmd_gate` is the package to get information from emergency handler, planning module, external controller, and send a msg to vehicle.
+`vehicle_cmd_gate` is the package to get information from emergency handler, planning module, and external controller, and send a message to the vehicle.

+## Role

+Receive multiple control commands and select one to forward to the vehicle.

 ## Inputs / Outputs